menu

 TODAY

-WDL receives an average of 250 calls a week from workers with workplace problems.
+WDL receives an average of 125 calls a week from workers with unemployment insurance and other workplace problems.
 WDL advises and counsels these workers and helps them to find the information and resources they need.

 WDL receives calls every day from workers who tell us: "We don't know who to turn to.
 What are my rights?"
 As long as WDL is called upon, our work will continue.